Haritha-021/RandomGuard/README.md

 # RandomGuard
 Introducing RandomGuard: Your reliable password generation solution for creating strong and customized passwords effortlessly.
-Enhance your account security and bid farewell to vulnerable passwords with ease, knowing that PassGenPlus has you covered.
+Enhance your account security and bid farewell to vulnerable passwords with ease, knowing that RandomGuard has you covered.

 Functionalities: